 Jacque Gray, PhD - Bio Sketch

 Jacque is from Oklahoma and of Choctaw and Cherokee descent.
-She has worked with tribes throughout Indian Country for more than 35 years in the areas of health, education, counseling, and program development.
-She also has experience in policy work and advocacy through testimony in Congress on suicide on American Indian youth, funding for Indian Health Service, addressing elder abuse in Indian Country, addressing mental health and aging, serving on the Health and Human Services Secretary's Advisory Committee for Interdisciplinary Community-Based Linkages, and other health disparity related issues.
-She worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
-For more than eight years she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.
+She has worked with tribes throughout Indian Country for 40 years in the areas of health, education, counseling, and program development.
+She also has experience in policy work and advocacy through testimony in Congress on suicide among American Indian youth, funding for Indian Health Service, addressing elder abuse in Indian Country, serving on the Health and Human Services Secretary's Advisory Committee for Interdisciplinary Community-Based Linkages, and other health disparity related issues.
+Jacque worked in medical research at the Oklahoma Health Sciences Center in Oklahoma City and at the Norman Regional Hospital.
+For more than eight years, she provided counseling, assessment, and program development services through the Creek County Health Department in Oklahoma.

 Jacque has research experience in the areas of health and mental health, including suicide prevention, elder abuse, rural veteran health services, spirituality and health, psychometrics, and wellness and nutrition in adolescents.
 Her research with American Indians includes elder abuse, health, depression, anxiety, veteran's health services, spirituality, suicide, career counseling, and nutrition.
 She developed a rural crisis intervention program and an adolescent suicide prevention program in Oklahoma that have been adopted across the state and began the first viable divorced parent education program in Oklahoma.
-She is licensed as a professional counselor in North Dakota.
-She was part of a rural health training grant during her psychology internship at the University of Wyoming that put multidisciplinary teams in rural/frontier settings around the state.
+She is licensed as a professional counselor in North Dakota and was part of a rural health training grant during her psychology internship at the University of Wyoming that put multidisciplinary teams in rural/frontier settings around the state.